-Karen Norton-Sinell is a credited photographer, fiction and non-fiction author, and designer, with two books currently in production.
+Karen Norton-Sinell is a credited photographer, fiction and non-fiction author, and designer, with two books currently published.
 She has 27 years of photographic experience, exhibiting in the Bay Area and Northern California galleries and shows since 1996.
-She has won several national and international awards for her photography.
-Her work is on permanent display in Northern California at the Chico History Museum, Lotspeich & Company, Stoner Jeffers & Associates, in Southern California at the corporate headquarters of Norton Packaging, and in the book 7-Color Cuisine.
+She has won several local and international awards for her photography.
+Her work is on permanent display in Northern California at the Chico History Museum, Stoner Jeffers & Associates, in Southern California at the corporate headquarters of Norton Packaging, and in the book 7-Color Cuisine.

-With degrees in art education and graphic design, and continued membership in writing groups since 1977, Ms. Sinell is committed to education through the visual arts.
-She has worked on several educational products as a writer, developer, editor, designer, and film producer.
+With degrees in education and design, and continued membership in writing groups since 1977, Ms. Sinell is committed to education through the visual arts.
+She has worked on several educational products as a writer, developer, editor, designer, and assistant film producer.

-Sinell grew up in rural Montana and graduated from the University of Montana with a BA in Art Education and a second degree in Design.
-She was exposed to art history in Vienna, Austria, and developed her photography on journeys across America and continued studies (New York Institute of Photography 1988-89), (graphic design, Silicon Valley College 1998-1999).
-In addition to Frescoes by the Bay: Touring San Francisco’s Buon Fresco Murals, Sinell recently wrote the illustrated children’s book, Hodge Podge Lodge.
-After graduating from California State University, Chico, with a Masters in Reading/Language Arts and working with students diagnosed with Central Auditory Processing Disorder (CAPD, she saw the need for literature with a neurolinguistic approach emphasizing the sounds of the language.
+Sinell grew up in rural Montana and graduated from the University of Montana with a BA in Education and a second degree in Design.
+She was exposed to art history in Vienna, Austria, and developed her photography on journeys across America and continued studies with New York Institute of Photography.
+In addition to Frescoes by the Bay: Art, Artists and their Stories, Sinell is currently writing and illustrating the children’s book, Hodge Podge Lodge.
+After graduating from California State University, Chico, with a Masters in Reading/Language Arts and working with students diagnosed with Central Auditory Processing Disorder (CAPD), she saw the need for literature with a neurolinguistic approach emphasizing the sounds of the language.
 It is evidence of her commitment to learning through visual art.
-She currently lives in Chico, California.
+She currently lives in Sonoma County, California.